keu/docs/astro/install-astro-sdk.md

 ## Setup

-To begin using the Astro SDK:
+To start using the Astro SDK:

 1. Install the library in one of the following ways: